progressivis/progressivis/doc/custom_modules.md

    :linenos:
 ```

-ProgressiVis defines several python decorators to limit typing too much boilerplate code.
+ProgressiVis defines several Python decorators to limit the amount of boilerplate code.
 Every Module class uses input slots, output slots, and parameters.
 They can be declared using the `@def_input`, `@def_output`, and `@def_param` decorators.
 These decorators can appear after the `@document` decorator.

-Line 12 declare an input slot called "table" of type `PTable`.
-The `hint_type` parameter specifies that this input slot can be parametered using a sequence of strings.
-Concretely, all the connections made with slots of type "PTable" can be parametered with a list of column names.
+Line 12 declares an input slot called "table" of type `PTable`.
+The `hint_type` parameter specifies that this input slot can be parameterized using a sequence of strings.
+Concretely, all the connections made with slots of type "PTable" can be parameterized with a list of column names.
 We discuss these slot parameters in [slot hints](#slot_hints).

-Line 13 defines the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
+Line 13 declares the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
-It will contain, associated with each column name of the input table, maximum value computed progressively.
-The ouput slot descriptor also defines a document string.
+It will contain the maximum value of each column computed progressively.
+The output slot descriptor also defines a document string.

 Input and output slots can also be required or not; by default, they are required.
 When a slot is required, it should be connected for a dataflow configuration to be **valid**.
 We discuss later the notion of dataflow validity [later](#validity).

 Line 18 defined the class `Max`, inheriting from the `Module` class.
-Its `__init__` method is very standard and just catches the keyword parameter passed to keep them somewhere.
-It also defines the initial value of the `default_step_size` instance variable with a reasonable value for the `Max` module.
+Its `__init__` method is very standard and just catches the keyword parameter passed to keep it as an instance variable.
+It is redefined to initialize the value of the `default_step_size` instance variable with a reasonable value for the `Max` module, as described in the [Time Predictor section](#time-predictor).
 Without the `@def_` decorators, the `__init__` method would require many lines of code to  declare the slots and parameters.

 The method that performs the main work of a module is `run_step(self, run_number: int, step_size: int, howlong: float) -> ReturnRunStep`.